Property Redaction and Low Logging

 By default, all Properties passed as inputs to a Node and returned as outputs are logged in the Workflow Logs.

 However, sometimes it's necessary to prevent sensitive information from being logged.
-For these scenario's, Flowgear supports Property-level redaction.
+For these scenarios, Flowgear supports Property-level redaction.

 When this feature is used, the values of Redacted Properties will not be stored in persistent storage.

-Note that although there is no persistent storage of these Properties, they will be stored in the clear on the host executing the Workflow.
 It is also possible that they will remain in memory after completion of a Workflow due to .NET Garbage Collection policy.
 Additionally, it is also possible that this memory could be saved to disk within a swap file.

 Workflow Logging Levels

-Workflow Workflow Log options are accessed from the Workflow Design Settings Pane.
+Workflow Log options are accessed from the Workflow Design Settings Pane.

-Property on the first Workflow Workflow Log.
+To determine what logging mode was in effect when a ran, look at the Logging element of the InitialisationXml Property on the first Workflow Log.
 Note that this only reflects the logging level on the topmost Workflow.
-If a sub-Workflow was invoked via the Workflow Node, the logging level specified on that Workflow will be used.
+If a Sub-Workflow was invoked via the Workflow Node, the logging level specified on that Workflow will be used.
 This behavior permits more granular management of logging.
-Specifically, logging can be set to Full Logging
+Specifically, logging can be set to Full Logging on a sub-Workflow that requires troubleshooting.

 Consider using Low Logging in the following scenarios: